github/libprojfs/docs/build-install.md

 ninja install
 ```

-If you are installing into a system location (e.g., `/usr` or `/usr/local`),
+If you are installing into a system location (e.g., `--prefix=/usr` or
-you will likely need to use `sudo ninja install`.  **Please note** that in
+`--prefix=/usr/local`), you will likely need to use `sudo ninja install`.

-this case you should be *very cautious* not to overwrite your distribution's
+**Please note** that in this case you should be *very cautious* not to
-default libfuse v3.x package!
+overwrite your distribution's default libfuse v3.x package, if one
+is already in place!

 Because many distributions still supply libfuse v2.x as their default
 libfuse package under `/usr`, however, unless you specifically have a